Chapter 3: Peter’s Warning

 It takes a lot of courage to be so alone yet stand up for God.
 But let’s not feel sorry for ourselves because we are a little flock.
 Remember Noah.

 Noah was “a preacher of righteousness.”
 He had a commission, as God’s Church does today.
 In addition to building the ark—a project that earned him nothing but scorn—Noah proclaimed God’s righteousness!
-The word righteousness in that verse refers to God’s righteousness.
-Strong’s Concordance defines preacher as “a herald, i.e. of divine truth,” or “a messenger of the authority of God.”
+The word righteousness in 2 Peter 2:5 refers to God’s righteousness.
+Strong’s Concordance defines preacher as “a herald, i.e. of divine truth,” or a messenger of the authority of God.

 But no one believed Noah—not even one other family.
 In the world around him, people’s thoughts were on evil continually.
 Noah was the opposite—his thoughts were on righteousness continually.
 Of course he sinned, but he was a man of righteousness who was severely persecuted by a world of absolute evil.
 Quite a man.